 - Slave cabin from Edisto Island, S.C. (c.
 1800–50)

-Building Layout and Inaugural Exhibitions
+Building Layout and Permanent Exhibitions

 Located at the corner of 15th Street N.W. and Constitution Avenue, the museum includes exhibition galleries, an education center, a theater, an auditorium, a café, a store and offices.
 The museum’s inaugural exhibitions focus on broad themes of history, culture and community.
 These exhibitions have been conceived to help transform visitors’ understanding of American history and culture and to help visitors adapt to and participate in changing definitions of American citizenship, liberty and equality.
 The exhibitions employ a range of interpretive and experiential strategies.